Travel in Austria

 2. Belvedere Palace – Museum and Gallery with the Klimt Exhibition

-The Belvedere Palace is actually divided into two separate palaces: the Upper and Lower Belvedere.
-Both palaces were built in the early 18th century during a period of development and prosperity in Vienna, following several victories against the Ottoman Empire.
+The Belvedere Palace consists of two separate palaces: the Upper and Lower Belvedere.
+Both palaces rose in the early 18th century during a period of development and prosperity in Vienna, following several victories against the Ottoman Empire.

-Towards the end of the 18th century, the palace was converted into the Imperial Gallery, and various paintings were transferred to it from the Hofburg Palace and displayed to the general public.
+Towards the end of the 18th century, authorities converted the palace into the Imperial Gallery and transferred various paintings from the Hofburg Palace to display them to the general public.

 The Belvedere Palace complex is not only an architectural gem in the heart of Vienna but also a cultural and artistic center that includes several different art exhibitions scattered throughout the complex.
 Of course, if you just want to admire the impressive palace buildings, you can enter the garden area for free and enjoy the stunning structures.
 For those interested in art, the galleries in the Belvedere Palace are a must!
 The palace houses the largest collection of paintings by the famous artist Gustav Klimt, including his most famous work – “The Kiss.”